 It is important to ensure that the Sales Agreement Contract includes; your signature, that of the seller and third-party witness.

 Note that, as a car buyer, you will have to pay the transfer fees and purchase tax through the NTSA TIMS.

-With the above information on 10 things to consider before buying a second hand car in Kenya, we believe you are going to make the best decision when it comes purchasing your ideal car.
+With the above information on 10 things to consider before buying used cars in Kenya, we believe you are going to make the best decision when it comes purchasing your ideal car.

 Are you finding trouble getting car insurance quotes?
 Or are you looking for a trusted insurance provider who will meet your car insurance needs?
 At Next Insurance, we give you the option of comparing insurance quotes online on our website.

 Also Read –

 - NTSA Driving Licence Renewal in Kenya via eCitizen and M-PESA

 - NTSA Inspection Booking Requirements, Fee & Procedure

 - NTSA Third Licence Inspection Sticker, NTSA TIMS [USER GUIDE]